PhilLockett/Tartan/README.md

 #### Pull-Down Menu
 The Pull-Down Menu allows tartan designs to be loaded from and saved to the `Tartan/swatches` directory.
+Each tartan design is saved in it's own subdirectory as a settings file and includes a .png image file showing the design repeated in a 2 by 2 layout.

 ### "Sample" Window
 Across the top edge and down the left side of the "Sample" window are extended